lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="STRING">String</h3>

-A *string* is a sequence of arbitrary characters that include escaped characters, for example, `\t`, either enclosed in single quotation marks `'`, or double quotation marks, `"`.
+A *string* is a sequence of arbitrary characters that includes escaped characters, for example, `\t`, either enclosed in single quotation marks `'`, or double quotation marks, `"`.
 To include any quotation mark characters in the string, they must be escaped as <code>\\\\\`</code> or `\\"`.